medav/yatml/README.md

-# Yet Another Machine Learning Guide
+# Yet Another Tutorial for Machine Learning
+Fundamental Mathematics of Neural Networks and practical use on Windows with TensorFlow and Keras

 `Note: This is still in development and subject to change`